An Introduction to Quantum Computing, Without the Physics: Operations on qubits

 We remarked that this is a product state.
-Let qubit QR be the qubit on the right (i.e., the second digit in the two-digit binary strings), and qubit QL the qubit on the left (i.e., the first digit in the two-digit binary strings).
+As usual, let qubit Q1 the first qubit (i.e., the one corresponding to the first digit in the two-digit binary strings), and let qubit Q2 be the second qubit (i.e., the one corresponding to the second digit in the two-digit binary strings).
 Then:

-Suppose we measure QR and we obtain 1 as the outcome of the measurement.
-Then the state of the two-qubit systems collapses to:
+Suppose we measure Q2 and we obtain 1 as the outcome of the measurement.
+Then the state of the 2-qubit system collapses to:

-The outcome distribution for QL for this new state is:
+The outcome distribution for Q1 for this new state is:

-Hence, the probability of measuring 0 or 1 from qubit QL did not change after the measurement.
+Hence, the probability of observing 0 or 1 when measuring qubit Q1 did not change after the measurement.